What is Stock Music? (Ultimate Guide)

 This type of music is written especially for audiovisual productions such as radio and television broadcasts, commercials, jingles, motion picture and video scores, soundtracks, websites, and gaming software products.

-It’s also written in a way to make life easier for video editors, as the music can (and will be) chopped, cut, edited, and looped to fit and sync with the video.
+It’s also written to make life easier for video editors, as the music can (and will be) chopped, cut, edited, and looped to fit and sync with the video.
 For this reason, stock music may sound repetitive or lack advanced musical ideas and composition.

 Consequently, many musicians say stock music is cheap music.
 In my opinion, it depends.
-And I’m not going to dive deep into this discussion, as this is not the right place for it.
+And I won’t dive deep into this discussion, as this is not the right place for it.

 Just like stock videos and stock photography libraries, you can find almost any music style you can think of in a stock music library.